Udaipur State, Chhattisgarh: History

 Udaipur State was founded in 1818 as an offshoot of Surguja State (Surguja).
 From 1860 the rulers were Rajputs of the Raksel dynasty.
 The younger son of Maharaja Amar Singh Deo of Surguja State was granted the rule of Udaipur State.
 The first Rajput Raksel ruler was Raja Bahadur Bindeshwari Prasad Singh Deo CSI.
 The family of the Raja is very ancient, and is stated to belong to the Rajputs of the Lunar race.
 The present ruling family is said to be descended from a Raksel Raja of Palamau.
 The state became a British protectorate in 1818.

 In 1852 the ruler Kalyan Singh and his two brothers Shivraj Sing and Dheeraj Singh, of Rajgond dynasty were accused by the British of murder and were jailed.
 There was an interregnum during which the state was ruled directly by the British authorities who invoked the doctrine of lapse.
-Finally in 1860 local rule was restored when Lal Bindeshwari Prasad Singh Deo was granted the rule of Udaipur State by the British for his services in the Sepoy Mutiny.
+Finally in 1860 local rule was restored when Lal Bindeshwari Prasad Singh Deo was granted the rule of Udaipur State by the British for his services in countering the Indian Rebellion of 1857, which sought to overthrow the rule of the British East India Company.
 He was succeeded by Swasti Sri Prabal Pratap Udit Pratap Sampanna Sitare Hind Maharajadhiraj Kumar Rajadhiraj Sri Srimant Raja Bahadur Bindeshwari Prasad Singh Deo CSI (1829–1876), ruling chief Udaipur state.
 The Chief resided at Partabpur, the headquarters of a tract which he held as a maintenance grant in Surguja, and was a ruler of considerable ability and force of character.
 In 1871 he aided in the suppression of a rebellion in the Keonjhar State, for which he received the thanks of Government, and gifts of an elephant with gold-embroidered trappings and a gold watch and chain.
 He obtained the title of Raja Bahadur as a personal distinction, and was also made a Companion of the Most Exalted Order of the Star of India.
 The Elder son of the chief succeeded to gaddi Sri Raja Bahadur Dharamjeet Singh Deo and younger son Sri Lal Shaheb Dharampal Singh Deo was granted the estate of Dhourpur.
 Lal Saheb Dharampal Singh Deo was the Grandson of Maharaja Bahadur Amar Singh Deo of "Surguja state" and younger son of Raja Bindeshwari prasad Singh Deo of Udaipur state (Dharamjaigarh).
 Dhourpur and Dharamjaigarh were named after both the brother Lal Saheb Dharampal Singh Deo and Raja Bahadur Dharamjeet Singh Deo.
 Sri Lal Saheb Dhrampal Singh Deo was succeeded by his only son Sri Lal Saheb Chandeshwer Prasad Singh Deo as the head of the jagirdari estate of Dhourpur.

+The third son Lal Shaheb Bhagwat Prasad Singh Deo was succeeded by his son Sri lal Srinath prasad Singh deo ,lal keshav prasad Singh deo,lal Jagdish Prasad Singh (sub khorposdar of shankargarh) was a jagirdar estate of Shankargarh and Chalgali Tappa.

 Udaipur was one of the states of the Eastern States Agency.
 The last ruler of this princely state signed the accession to the Indian Union on 1 January 1948.